gregomics/sgRNAs_library_qc/README.md

 The goal of this analysis is to define if the sgRNA library cover the whole transcriptome.
 4 different samples were sequenced.
 They should be considered as technical reps.
-Here is a detailed info for the Brie library: [https://media.addgene.org/cms/filer_public/be/cd/becdf7c4-ea7a-41a3-96c9-ef2bc3c85979/broadgpp-brie-library-contents.txt](library content).
+Here is a detailed info for the Brie library: [library content](https://media.addgene.org/cms/filer_public/be/cd/becdf7c4-ea7a-41a3-96c9-ef2bc3c85979/broadgpp-brie-library-contents.txt).
 ## Sequencing

 The sequencing was performed at Auckland on NextSeq 550.
 We received 2 zips: